Kanban card

 Adding a task reference in a Kanban Tool task comment

-How to get a visual on a task's location?
+How to quickly spot a task’s location?

 How to use the start date field?